toidiu/toidiu.github.io/content/resume_detail/ihr_debugging_max_connection_failure.md

 lp = ["right alot", "bias for action", "dive deep"]
 +++

-right alot
+right alot: pin point the differences between stg and prod

-  pin point the differences between stg and prod bias for action execute a non invasive solution, which could go out quick while still preventing issues
+bias for action: execute a non invasive solution, which could go out quick while still preventing issues

 #### S
 An API that I wrote and owned would start to 500 errors sporadically.
 When